cefriel/chimera-deployment-templates/Kubernetes/README.md

-# Running the Converter on Kubernetes
+# Running a Chimera project on Kubernetes

-The docker image of the chimera project to be used can be specified in the chimera-converter.yml (exposed port, resources needed/limits, Docker image, labels, etc.).
+The docker image of the chimera project to be used can be specified in the [chimera-converter.yml](./chimera-converter.yml) (exposed port, resources needed/limits, Docker image, labels, etc.).
 The file creates a Deployment using the converter image for the Pod, and a related Service.
+We mark the sections of the [Dockerfile](./Dockerfile) and [chimera-converter.yml](./chimera-converter.yml) that require customization with actual project-specific values using the <...> notation.
 ```
 kubectl apply -f chimera-converter.yml
 ```